BIMIB-DISCo/SARS-CoV-2-IHMV/README.md

 =================

-The repository is structured in two main folders:
+The repository includes two main folders:

 *VERSO*
 This folder include the scripts to reproduce the analyses included in the article: "Quantification of intra-host genomic diversity of SARS-CoV-2 allows a high-resolution characterization of viral evolution and reveals functionally convergent variants" by Daniele Ramazzotti, Fabrizio Angaroni, Davide Maspero, Carlo Gambacorti-Passerini, Marco Antoniotti, Alex Graudenzi, Rocco Piazza.
 Preprint available at https://www.biorxiv.org/content/10.1101/2020.04.22.044404v2